 Station 3: Wind Erosion Station

-- Form a pile of sand in the center of the box (approximately 5 or 6 inches tall).
+- Form a pile of sand in the center of the box that is approximately 5 or 6 inches tall.

-- Using the fan, blow air lightly over the sand from one end of the box to the other.
+- Turn on the fan so it blows air lightly over the sand from one end of the box to the other.

 Station 4: Glacier Erosion Station